wp-plugins/rocket-reader-speed-reader/readme.txt

 == Frequently Asked Questions ==

 = How can I change the settings of this plugin? =
-* WP Admin Panel &raquo; Settings &raquo; Rocket Reader Opts.
+* WP Admin Panel &raquo; Settings &raquo; Rocket Reader Opts